leon-luna-ray/team-profile-generator/README.md

   ## Usage

-  The app is launched via command line with node app.js.
-You will need to install the required node dependencies before running the app by running npm i.
+  The app is launched via command line with the command node app.js.
+You will need to have node installed on your machine and install the required dependencies before running the app.

   ## Table of Contents